How to change case in Excel to UPPER, lower or Proper

 Upper, lower and proper case example

-Generating employee email address using LOWER function and concatenation
+Generating employee email addresses using the LOWER function and concatenation

 Taking our example a bit further, let’s assume that we want to generate two more data sets.
 The first is based on the structure “Last Name, First Name (ID)” while the second is an email address written as “first.last@company.com”.